OnePageCRM/OnePageCRM.github.io/_posts/2017-03-03-api-dev-meetup.md

 ourselves, did some research in the subject and decided to share the knowledge about it.

-Last night we have meet in [McSwiggans Pub & Restaurant][1] for the second [Galway Developer Meetup][2] where we had 4 speaks about following subjects:
+Last night we have met in [McSwiggans Pub & Restaurant][1] for the second [Galway Developer Meetup][2] where we had 4 speaks about following subjects:

 <div class="text-align: center">